autism-101/hugo-website/content/english/i-might-be-autistic.md

     <br><br>

-    You might need to get a referal from your GP doctor to get tested for Autism.
+    You might need to get a referral from your GP doctor to get tested for Autism.
 It is a good idea to write down all of the Autistic characteristics and any related past stories from your life on a sheet of paper to share with your physician.
 And if you have taken any online Autism screening tests bring the results with you.

     <br><br>